elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 Navigating the challenges mentioned earlier meant I had to introspect heavily in order to be able to come up with an elegant solution while still maintaing strict type-checking standards.
-Also, I learnt newer things about SQL, most importantly the <a href="https://www.postgresql.org/docs/9.5/functions-json.html" target="_blank">JSON functions</a> and how to wrangle data to in the database.
+Also, I learnt newer things about SQL, most importantly the <a href="https://www.postgresql.org/docs/9.5/functions-json.html" target="_blank">JSON functions</a> and how to wrangle data in the database.

 If last year's participation in the Google Summer of Code changed the way I wrote code, this year's edition deepened my engineering discipline and how I think about building systems.